Montreal Bleu Blanc Rouge

 The Montreal Bleu Blanc Rouge (Blue, White and Red in English) were a junior ice hockey team in the Quebec Major Junior Hockey League from 1972 to 1975.
+(Note: Some sources state the team changed its name to the Montreal Juniors following the 1973 season, while other sources continued to use the Bleu Blanc Rouge name the following season.)
 They played at the Montreal Forum in Montreal, Quebec, Canada.
+A pre-existing franchise named the Montreal Junior Canadiens that played in the Ontario Hockey Association made the switch to the QMJHL for the 1972–73 season.
+They finished seventh and were knocked out in the quarterfinals of the playoffs.